fivetran/dbt_aws_cloud_cost/README.md

 ###### Recommended: Incorporate unioned sources into DAG
 > NOTE: The native `aws_cloud_cost` source connection set up in the package will not function when the union-feature is utilized.
 Although the package will run correctly and the data will be correctly transformed, you will not observe the sources linked to the package models in the Directed Acyclic Graph (DAG).

-To properly incorporate all of your AWS Cloud Cost connectors into your project's DAG:
+To properly incorporate all of your AWS Cloud Cost connections into your project's DAG:

 1. For each source provided to the `aws_cloud_cost_sources` variable, you must now add a unique `name` attribute.
 This can be any name, so long as it is unique and matches the `source.name` you define in the following step.